The Clear Edge

 What to check:

-Track your daily average energy for the week.
-Calculate: add up all your hourly readings, divide by the number of hours tracked.
+Track your daily average energy for the week by adding up all your hourly readings and dividing by the number of hours tracked.
 Is the average hitting 7-8 out of 10?
 Compare this to your Day 1 baseline, which is typically 5-6 out of 10.

 Pass criteria: